sbyebss/OT_report/readme.md

 -add the plot for segmented initilization and piecewise-quadratic

-analyze why f is more important than g for loss decreasing.
+-analyze why f is more important than g for loss decreasing.

 -How to add page for the report??